-Time Series Analysis and Forecasting: Novel Business Perspectives
+Time Series Analysis and Forecasting: Examples, Approaches, and Tools

 Time series forecasting is hardly a new problem in data science and statistics.
-The term is self-explanatory and has been on business analysts’ agenda for decades now: The very first practices of time series analysis and forecasting trace back to the early 1920s’.
+The term is self-explanatory and has been on business analysts’ agenda for decades now: The very first instances of time series analysis and forecasting trace back to the early 1920s.

 Although an intern analyst today can work with time series in Excel, the growth of computing power and data tools allows for leveraging time series for much more complex problems than before to achieve higher prediction accuracy.

 In this article, we’ll have a broad look at how time series forecasting is used, discuss several methods, and name the key tools that help data scientists put this technique to use.

 Time series forecasting is a set of methods in statistics and data science to predict some variables that develop and change over time.
 The underlying intention of time series forecasting is determining how target variables will change in the future by observing historical data from the time perspective, defining the patterns, and yielding short or long-term predictions on how change occurs – considering the captured patterns.

 The use cases for this approach are numerous, ranging from sales and demand predictions to highly specialized scientific works on bacterial ecosystems.

 Time series analysis focuses on understanding the dependencies in data as it changes over time.
 Unlike forecasting, it tries to answer the questions what happens? and why does that happen?
 Forecasting, on the other hand, corresponds to finding out what will happen.